curl/curl/docs/libcurl/curl_easy_send.md

 curl_easy_send(3) does not work on connections that were created without this option.

-The call returns **CURLE_AGAIN** if it's not possible to send data right now
+The call returns **CURLE_AGAIN** if it is not possible to send data right now
 - the socket is used in non-blocking mode internally.
 When **CURLE_AGAIN** is returned, use your operating system facilities like *select(2)* to wait until the socket is writable.
 The socket may be obtained using curl_easy_getinfo(3) with CURLINFO_ACTIVESOCKET(3).

-Furthermore if you wait on the socket and it tells you it's writable, curl_easy_send(3) may return **CURLE_AGAIN** if the only data that was sent was for internal SSL processing, and no other data could be sent.
+Furthermore if you wait on the socket and it tells you it is writable, curl_easy_send(3) may return **CURLE_AGAIN** if the only data that was sent was for internal SSL processing, and no other data could be sent.

 # EXAMPLE